Rainbow-Dreamer/Ideal-Piano/README.md

 You can download this software for Windows, Linux and macOS from the [release page](https://github.com/Rainbow-Dreamer/Ideal-Piano/releases/latest).

-Note1: for Linux version,  playing MIDI files using default settings requires installing freepats, which is the default MIDI sound set that pygame's mixer music module uses to play MIDI files.
+Note1: for Linux version,  playing MIDI files using default settings requires installing freepats and timidity.
 On Ubuntu you can run

 ````
-sudo apt-get install freepats
+sudo apt-get install freepats timidity
 ````

 If you want to use SoundFont files as instruments in the Linux version, you need to install fluidsynth, you can refer to [here](https://github.com/FluidSynth/fluidsynth/wiki/Download) for the install command for different Linux distributions.
 For Ubuntu, it is